 Maximize Your Budget by Reducing Expenses and Increasing Income

-Even with the immediate relief of a loan or leniency from your landlord, you’ll likely need to reduce your spending or increase your income (or both) to help give you extra room in your monthly budget.
+Even with the immediate relief of a loan or leniency from your landlord, you’ll likely need to reduce your spending or increase your income (or both) to help give you extra available money.

 Sometimes the most logical solution is to not live on your own.
 Finding a roommate can be a smart, cost-effective way to cut housing and utility costs.
 At the same time, a side job could help bring in extra income that can be used toward rent, paying down debt, and establishing an emergency fund.